Zalha-T/VigilantAI/DOCUMENTATION.md

 **Scenario 3: False Positive Prevention**
 ```
-Wordlist: ["guys"]
+Wordlist: ["ass"]
-Text: "hello guys" (where "guys" is part of a compound word)
+Text: "This is a class assignment"
-Result: ❌ No match (word boundary prevents substring match)
+Result: ❌ No match (word boundary prevents "ass" from matching substring in "class")
 ```

 **Score Calculation:**